chaseruskin/orbit/docs/src/topic/swapping.md

 Keys are inherited from environment variables and take on a different formatting.
 All `_` or `-` in an environment variable are converted to a `.`, and the character are converted to lowercase.

-Imagine Orbit maintains the following key `orbit.ip.name` with the value "foo".
+Imagine Orbit maintains the following key `orbit.project.name` with the value "foo".
 Then for a permissible string such as:
 ```
-"Hello, {{ orbit.ip.name  }}!"
+"Hello, {{ orbit.project.name  }}!"
 ```
 The resulting string before being read during runtime would become:
 ```